PrasannaG20/Data-Structures/README.md

-# Implementation of lists using Array
+# Implementation of Lists using Array